 - Can you quantify the performance issue?
 How long does a specific action take?
 Do you have logging that shows where the time is being spent?
 Do you have performance tools to help analyze or collect data?

-- Is this a new problem or have you always had it in this environment?
+- Is this problem new or have you always had it in this environment?
 Do you see the same problem in other environments on the network?

 - Is the performance problem consistent or does it change?
 Is the performance worse at certain times of day?
 Is performance bad under load?
 Does the performance improve after a restart of the application server?

-- What are the hardware specifications of the machines hosting the Business Process Manager servers (number of CPUs, RAM, and so on)?
+- What are the hardware specifications of the machines that host the IBM Business Process Manager servers (number of CPUs, RAM, and so on)?
 Verify that you meet all of the system requirements.

 - What are the hardware specifications of the database server?